Diceycle/C-Hero-Calc/README.md

 3. Compile yourself and add your own default macro file name.
 This will stop you having to start the program via command line.

 ### Input via command line
 Input via command line is now mostly unavailable.
-Compiling yourself or or removing `defalut.cqinput` from the folder will still give you access to it though.
+Compiling yourself or or removing `default.cqinput` from the folder will still give you access to it though.

 ### Control Variables
 * `firstDominace` This controls at which army length the calc should start removing suboptimal solutions.
 Setting this higher _might_ improve the solution.
 But treat this with extreme caution as it can cause your PC run out of RAM rather quickly.